 We really didn’t work on jump serving that year.
 Largely, that was a function of training in a very small gym with no service area.
 I asked the player (a first year) about her motivation.
 She said it was what she saw at Final 8s over the weekend.
 There weren’t many female players jump serving.
 I think only Durham and Northumbria featured athletes with that skill level, though there were quite a few jump servers on the men’s side, as you might expect.

 Jump serving isn’t the focus of this post, though.
 Rather I wanted to bring up the value of getting our players exposed to higher levels of volleyball.
 This player – already one of the better ones in the team – got to see exciting new things first hand and it motivated her to try to get better.
 I think that direct exposure is so important.
-Watching stuff on video is great.
-Actually being in the gym to see good players in action is a whole different thing.
+Watching stuff on video is quite valuable, of course.
+Actually being in the gym to see good players in action is a whole different thing, though.
 It’s something we coaches should try to do as much as possible.

 And if you can have your athletes play with or against those better players, that’s as good as it gets!
 It motivates players in ways we as coaches just can’t.